Arnold Newman: Masterclass

 Arnold Newman: Masterclass includes 200 vintage black and white photographs from the oeuvre of one of the most influential portrait photographers of the 20th century.
 This exhibition presents Arnold Newman’s most famous portraits, in addition to early street photography, architectural studies, and still lifes as well as sheets with zoom and crop marks, which have never been shown publicly.
 Experience Masterclass and gain insight about Newman’s approach to photography and his contribution to the field of portraiture.

-To complement this important exhibition, the Museum will present a Permanent Collection installation, Arnold Newman: In Context, that includes recent acquisitions in photography, and works by artists portrayed by Newman.
+To complement this important exhibition, the Museum presents a Permanent Collection installation, Arnold Newman: In Context, that includes recent acquisitions in photography, and works by artists portrayed by Newman.